Good Marketing Solves the Customer's Needs First - Your Needs Second

 Are you kidding me?
 No research.
 No value statement.
 No indication of what or how they could improve what I’m doing or sharing any relevant examples.

-Your marketing communications and sales process immediately creates the perception of your organization in the mind of prospective customers.
+Your marketing communications and sales process immediately creates a lasting perception of your organization in the mind of prospective customers.
 As potential buyers of any product or service, we want to know what you can do for us, right away!

-Are your marketing communication strategies and are your marketing messages communicating your value to your intended target audience?
+Are your marketing strategies and messages communicating value to your intended target audience?
 If you do an honest assessment and determine the answer is no, you’ll want to change that, sooner rather than later.
-Always think about the customer first, you second.